Observation of Magnetic Proximity Effect Using Resonant Optical Spectroscopy of an Electrically Tunable MoSe$_2$/CrBr$_3$ Heterostructure

 Normalized polarization-resolved reflection spectra of the bare \mose{} and the \mose/\crbr{} heterostructure are shown in \subfig{fig:splitting}{a} and \panel{b}, for a choice of gate voltages that ensure charge neutrality of \mose{}.
 In the absence of an external magnetic field, the K and K' valley excitons are degenerate in bare \mose{} and the spectrum shows no polarization dependence.
 In contrast, a valley splitting of \SI{2.9}{meV} emerges in the \mose/\crbr{} heterostructure region, equivalent to an external magnetic field of \SI{12}{\tesla}, assuming the electronic g-factor to be $4$.
 This splitting can be attributed to an exchange coupling between electronic states in \mose{} and spin-polarized states in \crbr{} that leads to different energy shifts for the \mose{} K and K' valley excitons.
 Due to strain and disorder in the heterostructure, the splitting varies spatially by approximately \SI{10}{\%}.

 To demonstrate that the \mose{} exciton valley splitting originates from the magnetization of \crbr{}, we compare hysteresis measurements of the \mose{} reflectance as a function of an external out-of-plane magnetic field $B_\perp$ to the established method of measuring \crbr{} magnetization along the easy axis using the \moke{} \cite{Zhang2019a}.
-Figures~\ref{fig:splitting}\panel{c} and \panel{d} show the reflectance of a right- and left-hand circularly polarized ($\sigma^+$/$\sigma^-$) laser tuned to the low-frequency tail of the exciton resonance, as indicated by the vertical line in \subfig{fig:splitting}{b}, as a function of $B_\perp$.
+Figures~\ref{fig:splitting}\panel{c} and \panel{d} show the reflectance of a right- and left-hand circularly polarized ($\sigma^+$/$\sigma^-$) laser (\SI{5}{\micro\watt} CW) tuned to the low-frequency tail of the exciton resonance, as indicated by the vertical line in \subfig{fig:splitting}{b}, as a function of $B_\perp$.
 For this choice of laser detuning, the valley splitting gives rise to maximal contrast in \mcd.
-The \moke{} depicted in \subfig{fig:splitting}{e} is measured on the same spot with a linearly polarized laser at \SI{450}{nm}.
+The \moke{} depicted in \subfig{fig:splitting}{e} is measured on the same spot with a linearly polarized laser at \SI{2.755}{eV} (\SI{450}{nm}, \SI{20}{\micro\watt} CW).
 The one-to-one correspondence between the measurements confirms that the valley splitting is directly linked to the magnetization of \crbr.
-Accessing the magnetization of \crbr{} via \mose{} is advantageous since the signal-to-noise ratios obtained in resonant reflectance measurements of a bright optical transition can be much larger than those obtained in traditional methods such as the \moke{} with comparable laser intensities.
+We verified that the \moke{} signal is not altered by the presence of \mose{} by comparing measurements on the heterostructure and bare \crbr{} (see Supplemental Material \cite{supplemental}).
+Using resonant spectroscopy on \mose{} instead of the \moke{} to access the magnetization of \crbr{} is advantageous, since it allows us to perform the same measurement with a simpler technique and lower illumination power.
 Avoiding measurements requiring high laser intensity is particularly important for chromium trihalides where sizeable \moke{} signals are only obtained using above-band-gap lasers that could cause heating.
 Moreover, identifying peak positions instead of measuring laser intensities after a polarizing beam splitter makes our spectroscopic method less sensitive to imperfections in the polarization selection than traditional techniques.